mc7-minecraft/Eaglercraft-1.26.1/README.md

 # Eaglercraft 26.1.1

-This folder hosts the active in-repo conversion pipeline for turning Minecraft 26.1.1 (Optimised) into a browser build using a local TeaVM setup and the Eaglercraft runtime technique.

-## Current Outputs

-- eaglercraft_26-1-1_javascript.html
-- eaglercraft_26-1-1_wasm.html

-## What is already wired

-- Local runtime bridge files copied into this workspace
-- Browser bootstrap with dynamic canvas and resize handling
-- GPU adapter choosing WebGPU first, with WebGL2 fallback
-- Build manifest generation for JS and WASM targets
-- Java-side Eaglercraft runtime environment abstraction for browser mode
-- Vulkan backend routing through Eaglercraft bridge hooks
-- Browser-aware GLX and event pump path
-- Browser input/audio bridge stubs connected into runtime paths
-- Missing `com.mojang.blaze3d` Java sources recovered from `26.1.1 - Original` class files
-- Full non-inner class source recovery from `26.1.1 - Original` into `port-src/minecraft-26.1.1/`
-- Direct Eagler-style launch flow in both HTML entrypoints
-- WSS relay/server wiring aligned to Eaglercraft patterns
-- Local launcher HTML entrypoints wired to `build/javascript/classes.js` and `build/wasm/bootstrap.js`
-- Runtime sync scripts split between `runtime/eagler-base` and `runtime/eagler-lwjgl3`

-## Run the process

-From this folder:

-- powershell -ExecutionPolicy Bypass -File scripts/build_eaglercraft.ps1

-This starts the conversion scaffold process and writes logs into logs/.

-To compile donor JS and WASM payloads and sync them into this workspace in one step:

-- powershell -ExecutionPolicy Bypass -File scripts/compile_eaglercraft_client.ps1

-## Remaining heavy lift

-The final fully working port requires a full Java-side compatibility layer for 26.1.1 internals and rendering calls so TeaVM can emit valid browser payloads.

-Key workstreams:

-- Replace desktop-native GPU path calls with Eaglercraft platform abstractions
-- Bind audio engine to WebAudio nodes for streaming and positional audio
-- Bind keyboard/mouse/touch/gamepad controls to browser input APIs
-- Build and link JavaScript and WASM targets from converted Java sources

-## Current development state

-- The local Gradle and TeaVM project lives entirely inside this folder.
-- External `eaglercraftx-*` donor folders were removed from the workspace root and kept under `reference/` when needed.
-- Java compile cleanup is still in progress.
-- The launcher HTML files are the current browser entrypoints for JS and WASM builds.

-## Source Recovery Notes

-- Recovered decompiled source cache: `build/decompiled_blaze3d_all/`
-- Full recovered source cache: `build/decompiled_original_all/`
-- Imported missing classes into: `port-src/minecraft-26.1.1/com/mojang/blaze3d/`
-- Imported all missing classes into: `port-src/minecraft-26.1.1/`
-- Verification status: all non-inner classes from `26.1.1 - Original` now have matching `.java` files in the port source tree
-- Extra fallback script (from `.minecraft` jars): `scripts/recover_sources_from_jar.ps1`
-- Organized reference inputs live under `reference/`
-- Archive jars and zip inputs live under `archives/`

-## Naming

-All produced files and runtime naming use Eaglercraft branding.
+This workspace contains the active source port of Minecraft 26.1.1 into an Eaglercraft-branded browser build.
+The goal is to keep everything local to this repository, recover and repair the Java sources in place, and produce the JavaScript and WASM browser entrypoints from the same tree.

+The main port source lives under `port-src/minecraft-26.1.1/`.
+Runtime shims and browser-facing platform layers live under `runtime/`, while donor inputs and recovered reference material are kept in `reference/` and `archives/`.

+## What this repo is for

+- Recovering and fixing the 26.1.1 Java sources so they compile cleanly in this workspace
+- Keeping the browser port branded as Eaglercraft 26.1.1
+- Building the Java-side output used by the TeaVM and browser runtime pipeline
+- Syncing runtime bridge code between the base browser layer and the LWJGL3-oriented layer

+## Repository layout

+- `port-src/minecraft-26.1.1/` - active source tree for the port
+- `runtime/eagler-base/` - shared browser runtime bridge files
+- `runtime/eagler-lwjgl3/` - LWJGL3-oriented bridge files
+- `scripts/` - build, sync, and recovery scripts
+- `reference/` - donor runtime references and comparison material
+- `archives/` - archived jars and other import inputs
+- `build/` - generated build output
+- `logs/` - build and recovery logs
+- `bin/main/` - prebuilt assets and manifest files used by the current workflow

+## Build and validation

+From the repository root, the main compile check is:

+- `.\gradlew.bat compileJava --console=plain --no-daemon`

+Common workflow scripts:

+- `powershell -ExecutionPolicy Bypass -File scripts/build_eaglercraft.ps1`
+- `powershell -ExecutionPolicy Bypass -File scripts/compile_eaglercraft_client.ps1`
+- `powershell -ExecutionPolicy Bypass -File scripts/recover_sources_from_jar.ps1`

+## Current status

+- Source recovery is already in place for the current port tree.
+- Compile cleanup is still ongoing in `port-src/minecraft-26.1.1/`.
+- Generated output is treated as build output, not as the place to fix source issues.
+- The browser launch files are `eaglercraft_26-1-1_javascript.html` and `eaglercraft_26-1-1_wasm.html`.

+## Browser targets

+- `eaglercraft_26-1-1_javascript.html`
+- `eaglercraft_26-1-1_wasm.html`

+## Notes

+- The workspace is intentionally local-only.
+- The port keeps Eaglercraft branding throughout the produced files and runtime naming.
+- If you are continuing the port, start with `compileJava`, fix the next source-level compiler front, and keep changes inside `port-src/minecraft-26.1.1/` unless a runtime bridge also needs adjustment.